It may be the most effective approach

 1. Urgency No. 1.

 Urgency headed the list of the most effective subject lines approaches in a study by Return Path, a global data and marketing firm.
-Return Path analyzed 9 million subject lines sent to 2 million subscribers during two months of 2015.
+Return Path analyzed 9 million subject lines sent to 2 million subscribers.

 Still time was the best performing phrase in the Return Path study.
 It got the email read an average of 34% of the time and scored a keyword influence on read rate of 15.54.